Are you a job seeker? Are you a fresh graduate and looking to start your career?

-* Your personal abilities and skills
+- Your personal abilities and skills

-* Your qualifications and interests
+- Your qualifications and interests

-* The way you like to work
+- The way you like to work

 Prepare Your CV

 Your CV is a very important document; it rests your hopes and dreams for the future – that next step up the career ladder and a better position.

-* Use clear formatting on your CV —there’s no point having great content if it is horrible to look at!
+- Use clear formatting on your CV —there’s no point having great content if it is horrible to look at!

-* Don’t make your CV too long — your Curriculum Vitae isn’t an essay!
+- Don’t make your CV too long — your Curriculum Vitae isn’t an essay!

 Replace both with a strong but simple list of the assets (knowledge, skills, track records, achievements) that you will contribute to your next employer.

-Search, Explore and Ask others
+Search, Explore, and Ask others

-Spreading your Cv is as important as making it.
-Beside submitting your Cv to the HR departments, never neglect the traditional ways of searching for a job such as:
+Spreading your CV is as important as making it.
+Beside submitting your CV to the HR departments, never neglect the traditional ways of searching for a job such as:

-Many ex-students take their first step into the real world through personal contacts and you know you can trust your family to have your interests at heart.
+Many ex-students take their first step into the real world through personal contacts, and you know you can trust your family to have your interests at heart.

-* Newspapers and Internet: are good source of finding a job.
+Newspapers and the Internet: are good sources for finding a job.
 All the big companies, public services, schools and other institutions advertise regularly in the newspapers for graduates.

-* Recruitment Companies or agencies: will help you find the right job for you, but bear in mind that they may try and push you into doing a role that isn’t your ideal job.
+Recruitment companies or agencies: will help you find the right job for you, but bear in mind that they may try and push you into doing a role that isn’t your ideal job.

-We’ve all heard it: “You can’t get a job if you don’t have experience,” but how do you get experience if no one will give you a job!
+We’ve all heard it: “You can’t get a job if you don’t have experience,” but how do you get experience if no one will give you a job?

 Try an Internship

-Even if it doesn’t turn into a job or you find out it’s the wrong career for you, an internship can help build your network—from which you can get career and job advice.
+Even if it doesn’t turn into a job or you find out it’s the wrong career for you, an internship can help build your network, from which you can get career and job advice.

 Find a Mentor